Ryzen 3 1200 vs Ryzen 5 5600

 So, is Ryzen 5 5600 better than Ryzen 3 1200?

 Yes.
-Ryzen 5 5600 is the better overall CPU here.
-You are getting a 110.4% average FPS lead across 50 shared CPU game tests in our data, 267.6% better Cinebench R23 multi-core, 236.4% higher PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 5 5600 is the better all-around CPU here.
+It gives you a 110.4% average FPS lead across 50 shared CPU game tests in our data, 267.6% better Cinebench R23 multi-core, 236.4% higher PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 5 5600 is the better pick here.
+If gaming is the priority, Ryzen 5 5600 is the better pick.
 According to our tests, it delivers 110.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 5600 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 5600 is the stronger fit.
 You are getting 267.6% better Cinebench R23 multi-core, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 300% larger total L3 cache (32 MB vs 8 MB).
+It also has the larger cache pool with 300% larger total L3 cache (32 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?